 A named row-vector, containing proportional variance for model terms.

-mbecVarianceStatsLMM Model Variable Variance Extraction from LMM model.fit A linear mixed model object of class 'lmerMod'.
+mbecVarianceStatsLMM Model Variable Variance Extraction from LMM mbecVarianceStatsLMM(model.fit)

 For a Linear Mixed Model, this function extracts the proportion of variance that can be explained by terms and interactions and returns a named row-vector.